Ruth Mountain

-Ruth Mountain is a 7115 ft Skagit Range summit located two miles south of Hannegan Pass in the North Cascades of Washington state.
+Ruth Mountain is a 7115 ft Skagit Range summit located two miles south of Hannegan Pass in the North Cascades of Washington state in the United States.
 The name honors Ruth Cleveland, daughter of President Grover Cleveland.
 This mountain's toponym was officially adopted in 1952 by the United States Board on Geographic Names.
 Ruth Mountain is situated on the shared border of North Cascades National Park and the Mount Baker Wilderness, which is part of the Mount Baker-Snoqualmie National Forest.
 The summit offers views of Mount Shuksan, East Nooksack Glacier, Seahpo Peak, Nooksack Tower, Icy Peak, Mount Sefrit, Mineral Mountain, and the Picket Range.
 The melting and receding Ruth Glacier on the north slope of Ruth creates the headwaters for the Chilliwack River.
 Precipitation runoff also finds its way into the Nooksack and Baker Rivers.

 Climate

 Ruth Mountain is located in the marine west coast climate zone of western North America.
 Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
 As fronts approach the North Cascades, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
 As a result, the west side of the North Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
 During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
 Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
 The months July through September offer the most favorable weather for viewing or climbing this peak.